KStockton/URL-Shortner/README.md

 ## Getting Started

-To get started with the U SRLhortner App, follow these steps:
+To get started with the URL Shortner App, follow these steps:

 ### Clone the Repository